TeamUlysses/ulx/ulib/ULib_readme.txt

 	* [FIX] A user group lower casing that no longer belonged in the code (Thanks, iamalexer).
 	* [FIX] Some issues with casing in ULib commands (Thanks, TheSpy7).
 	* [FIX] Invalid time restrictions throwing an error (Thanks, Scratch).
+	* [FIX] A problem with targeting in single player (Effected XGUI.
+Thanks, bender180).
 	* [REMOVED] Temp garry-patch for reading from the data directory that appears to be fixed now.

 v2.50 - *(01/27/13)*